 Before the incident, when a new life-saving station was being built, the prior station was set to be removed.
 After the Monomoy disaster, the department continued the old station in the memorandum of Keeper Eldridge and his six men who perished.

 In honor of those who had perished in 1903, the Mack Memorial was built next to the current Coast Guard Station and Monomoy lighthouse.
 It was erected in memory of the owner of the Wadena, William Henry Mack, who also perished, and the crew on the barge who were lost, along with the seven men of Monomoy Life-Saving Station who were drowned trying to rescue them.
 All the names of those who perished are inscribed, as well as the third and fourth stanzas of the poem “Crossing the Bar” by Alfred Lord Tennyson.

 Viewing Monomoy Island Lighthouse

 Monomoy Point Lighthouse and the life-saving station, located about two miles away, are both part of the Monomoy Wildlife Refuge, established in 1944.
-Boat taxis to Monomoy Island leave from the Morris Island area, and there are boat tours from the area as well.
+Boat taxis to Monomoy Island leave from the Morris Island area, and there are boat tours from the area.
 The most comfortable way to get a water view of the lighthouse is via the Monomoy Island Ferry, which leaves out of Stage Harbor in Chatham.
 They can get great closer views of the lighthouse if you go at high tide, and you can get great views of seals and other wildlife.
 They also provide charter walking tours led by a naturalist to hike South Monomoy Island and walk about a mile out to Monomoy Lighthouse.
 Monomoy Island Excursions provides a waterside view of the lighthouse as part of their seal cruise if they find seals on beaches nearby.

 Here are a few photos of the Monomoy Lighthouse I’ve taken.